akshitchordia/calculator-and-hello-world/README.md

 # C++ Foundation Programs

-Name: Akshit Chordia
-PRN: 24070123008
-Division: ENTC-A1
-Title: Fundamentals of C++ Programming – Basics, Variables, Data Types, and I/O Tools Used: Visual Studio Code

-Overview
-This repository showcases a series of beginner-friendly C++ programs created to build a solid base in programming.
-Each code example covers essential concepts like user input/output, data types, arithmetic operations, and program flow.
-The objective is to provide hands-on experience in writing and understanding basic C++ syntax and logic.

-1. Basic Output Program ("Hello, World!")
-This is the classic starting point for any programming journey.
-It helps introduce the basic syntax and layout of a C++ program.

-Concepts Demonstrated:

-Inclusion of header file #include <iostream> for I/O operations

-The main() function as the program’s entry point

-Use of cout to print output to the screen

-Sample Output:

-css
-Copy
-Edit
-HELLO WORLD
-HI!
-I AM AKSHIT CHORDIA
-Purpose:
-To get familiar with the program structure and output statements in C++.

-2. Arithmetic Calculator
-This program simulates a simple calculator that performs basic arithmetic functions like addition, subtraction, multiplication, and division.

-Features:

-Takes two floating-point numbers from the user using cin

-Executes all four basic operations

-Outputs the results with clear labeling

-Sample Output:

-yaml
-Copy
-Edit
-Enter the first number: 45
-Enter the second number: 90

-Addition: 135
-Subtraction: -45
-Multiplication: 4050
-Division: 0.5
-Purpose:
-To understand how to take input, process calculations, and display results — a core skill in all programming applications.

-Conclusion
-These introductory programs help establish a strong command of C++ fundamentals.
-By practicing with these examples, learners can develop confidence in writing basic programs, which is essential before moving on to more complex topics like loops, conditionals, arrays, functions, and object-oriented concepts.
+**Name:** Akshit Chordia
+**PRN:** 24070123008
+**Division:** ENTC-A1
+**Title:** Fundamentals of C++ Programming – Basics, Variables, Data Types, and I/O
+**Tools Used:** Visual Studio Code

+---

+## Overview

+This repository contains a series of beginner-level C++ programs designed to help new programmers grasp the core concepts of the language.
+Each program demonstrates essential components such as input/output handling, variables, data types, and arithmetic operations.
+The goal is to build a strong foundation for future exploration into more advanced C++ topics.

+---

+## Program List

+### 1. Hello, World!
+Program

+This is the introductory program that familiarizes users with basic C++ syntax and structure.

+**Concepts Covered:**
+- `#include <iostream>` for I/O operations
+- The `main()` function
+- Output using `cout`

+**Sample Output:**

+**Purpose:**
+To understand how to perform calculations and display results effectively in C++.

+---

+## Conclusion

+These basic C++ programs are ideal for building a foundation in programming.
+They teach syntax, logical structure, and problem-solving approaches essential for more complex tasks such as loops, arrays, and object-oriented programming.
+Mastering these programs will make it easier to transition into intermediate and advanced topics.

+---

+Submitted by **Akshit Chordia**
+**PRN:** 24070123008
+**Division:** ENTC-A1